Aaronnw2/restfulpi/README.md

 * CORS_headers: include CORS headers for cross site requests
 * web_directory: RestfulPi will serve static web content from the specified folder
 * ~~ssl_on: turn on ssl.
 This requires the keystore and keystore_password properties be set~~
-* ~~basic_auth_on: turn on basic HTTP authentication using Jettys HashLoginService.
+* basic_auth_on: turn on basic HTTP authentication using Jettys HashLoginService.
 This requires an additional properties file to specify users, passwords, and roles.
-The file is given in the auth_realm_properties option~~
+The file is given in the auth_realm_properties option.
+The users in the realm properties must have the role "apiuser"